Mohithsaigundlapalli/CODTECH-Task-2/README.md

 Sketch the Core User Flow:
 Visualize the user flow by sketching it out.
 Explore various design directions.
 Use paper or digital sketching tools to let your creativity shine.
 Share these quick concepts with others, gather feedback, and iterate.
 Set a Mobile Frame:
 Start wireframing by defining the mobile frame.
-Consider the screen size and aspect ratio of the target device (e.g., iPhone, Android).
+Consider the screen size and aspect ratio of the target device.
 This ensures your wireframes align with the actual screen dimensions.
 Determine Layout Using Boxes:
 Create wireframe boxes to represent different elements on each screen.
 These boxes outline where content, buttons, images, and text will go.
 Focus on layout and structure.
 Use Design Patterns: